 - Planting location can also impact the safety of your site.
-Ensure that plantings do not block critical sight lines to play areas from the school. - Do not plant trees on property lines or near structures. - Where possible locate gardens away from roads, driveways, and parking lots, as road salts can damage certain plant species.
+Ensure that plantings do not block critical sight lines to play areas from the school. - Do not plant trees on property lines or near structures. - Consider proximity and access to water-sources (e.g. using water trucks can be cost prohibitive to the project). - Where possible locate gardens away from roads, driveways, and parking lots, as road salts can damage certain plant species.
 Where plants are proposed next to roads choose salt-tolerant species. - Soil is an important factor in choosing a planting location.
 Unsuitable soils are prone to pests and disease and require more maintenance.

-Selective List of Salt-Tolerant Plant Species
+Selective List of Suggested Plant Species